(updated March 1, 2019)

 Fact One: Modern fracking technology – a high-intensity, multi-stage operation which combines horizontal drilling and uses massive amounts of water (or gas), mixed with sand and toxic chemical to blast formation rock releasing trapped oil and gas – has ignited this unprecedented drilling frenzy since about 2004.
 Fracked landscapes look like microchips: a tangle of well-pads, waste ponds, pipelines and roads.

-Fact Two: Since 2012, the petroleum industry has repeatedly stated they’ve safely drilled 175,000 wells, yet Alberta alone now has over 450,000 wells and Saskatchewan hopes to overtake them.
+Fact Two: Since 2012, the petroleum industry has repeatedly stated they’ve safely drilled 175,000 wells, yet Alberta alone now has over 400,000 wells and Saskatchewan aims to out-drill them annually.
 There are countless cases of property destruction, but when the evidence clearly indicts them, industry usually settles out of court with compensation and gag orders, so the public never hears the truth.

 Andrew Nikiforuk has written three books on the industry in Canada.
 The latest, Slick Water: Fracking and One Insider’s Stand Against the World’s Most Powerful Industry documents industry’s track record and the struggles of Jessica Ernst who filed an expensive lawsuit in 2007 after Encana contaminated water wells in Rosebud, AB (it’s not over yet).
 He also writes about Diana Daunheimer (also suing the industry) and then there’s the Campbells, the Thomases, the Hawkwoods, the Mildenstiens, the Hemeyers, Dr. Gary Tresidder…all Canadians who have gone public with their experiences.
 Many others remain silent.